CloudLabs-MOC/CloudLabs-SEED/Network Security/MAC Layer and Attacks/MAC-Layer-and-Attacks.md

 to look at where packets go can help us identify the problems.
 There are several different ways to do packet
 sniffing:

-- Runningtcpdumpon containers.
-We have already installedtcpdumpon each container.
-To sniff the packets going through a particular interface, we just need to find out the interface name, and then do the following (assume that the interface name iseth0):
+- Running tcp dump on containers.
+We have already installed tcp dump on each container.
+To sniff the packets going through a particular interface, we just need to find out the interface name, and then do the following (assume that the interface name is eth0):
-    # tcpdump -i eth0 -n
+    # tcp dump -i eth0 -n

 ```
 It should be noted that inside containers, due to the isolation created by Docker, when we run
-tcpdumpinside a container, we can only sniff the packets going in and out of this container.
+tcp dump inside a container, we can only sniff the packets going in and out of this container.
 We
 won’t be able to sniff the packets between other containers.
-However, if a container uses thehost
+However, if a container uses the host
 mode in its network setup, it can sniff other containers’ packets.
 ```

-- Runningtcpdumpon the VM.
-If we runtcpdumpon the VM, we do not have the restriction on the containers, and we can sniff all the packets going among containers.
+- Running tcp dump on the VM.
+If we run tcp dump on the VM, we do not have the restriction on the containers, and we can sniff all the packets going among containers.
 The interface name for a network is different on the VM than on the container.
 On containers, each interface name usually starts with eth; on the VM, the interface name for the network created by Docker starts withbr-, followed by the ID of the network.
-You can always use theip addresscommand to get the interface name on the VM and containers.
+You can always use theip address command to get the interface name on the VM and containers.
 - We can also run Wireshark on the VM to sniff packets.
-Similar totcpdump, we need to select what interface we want Wireshark to sniff on.
+Similar to tcp dump, we need to select what interface we want Wireshark to sniff on.

 ## 3 Task 1: ARP Cache Poisoning